The Early Data Release of the Dark Energy Spectroscopic Instrument: Data Acquisition

 In addition to Target Selection Validation, Operations Development, and One-Percent Survey tiles, Survey Validation observed additional tiles dedicated to secondary targets proposed by members of the DESI collaboration to extend the scientific reach of this Early Data Release.
 These tiles are listed in Table~\ref{tab:secondary_tiles}, with the target selection bits described in Appendix~\ref{app:secondarytargets}.
 Secondary targets were also used as low-priority filler targets on other tiles, to be used in cases when an available fiber could not reach a primary target and was not needed for calibration targets (standard stars or sky locations).
 DESI observed 37.9 effective hours of these 13 dedicated secondary target tiles.

 EDR includes one commissioning tile (\texttt{TILEID}=80615, \texttt{SURVEY=cmx}) covering M33 that was observed during the SV time period.
 It also includes sixteen \texttt{SURVEY=special} tiles used for fiber assignment testing (\texttt{TILEID}s 81100--81115).
-Although these special tiles used dark time targets (LRG, ELG, QSO), most were observed for less than a minute of effective exposure time and only tiles 81100 and 81112 will be retained in future data releases.
-In total, 0.9 effective hours of exposure time were dedicated to commissioning observations and 0.3 effective hours to \texttt{SURVEY=special} observations.
+Although these special tiles used dark time targets (LRG, ELG, QSO), most were observed for less than one minute of effective exposure time \revisionforreviewer{and have very low spectroscopic signal-to-noise.
+Only tiles 81100 and 81112 will be retained in future data releases, as they have effective exposure times greater than two minutes and may provide sufficient signal for brighter targets.} In total, 0.9 effective hours of exposure time were dedicated to commissioning observations and 0.3 effective hours to \texttt{SURVEY=special} observations.